-Jeri Francoeur has been active with the Komen Foundation and numerous other breast cancer advocacy organizations, serving as chair of public policy for the Florida Breast Cancer Foundation and the Susan G. Komen Central Florida Affiliate.
+Jeri Francoeur has been active with numerous breast cancer advocacy organizations for over 30 years, and currently serves as a Patient Advocate for the Alamo Breast Cancer Foundation and as Advocacy and Public Policy Chair for the Florida Breast Cancer Foundation.
 She is also a past chair of the Medical Quality Assurance Board for the state of Florida Board of Nursing Home Administrators.
-A breast cancer survivor who also lost a close friend to the disease, she is a passionate advocate for breast cancer research and funding, as well as patient education on treatment options.
+A two-time breast cancer survivor who also lost a close friend to the disease, she is a passionate advocate for breast cancer research and funding, as well as patient education on treatment options.

 Mike "Bing" Crosby